 Will I still receive an appraisal and/or a laboratory certificate?

 Zales' lab-created diamonds are graded to the same standards as our natural diamonds.
 That means your lab-created diamond will be accompanied by an independent laboratory report detailing its "4 Cs" - cut, color, clarity, and carat weight.
 If your diamond is mounted into jewelry, it will also be accompanied by an insurance appraisal.

 Okay, so the untrained eye cannot tell the difference between lab-created diamonds and natural diamonds.
 What about the trained eye?

 Because lab-created diamonds have the same optical, chemical and physical characteristics as natural diamonds, they cannot be distinguished even with a professional loupe under 10x magnification.
-That’s why Zales' lab-created diamonds 1/5 carat and larger are laser-inscribed with “lab grown” or “lab-created” on the girdle.
+That’s why Zales' lab-created diamonds are inscribed with “lab grown diamond” on the girdle.

 Will a lab-created diamond maintain its value in the future?

 A natural diamond has traditionally maintained its value.
 However, since lab-created diamonds are relatively new, it is unknown if they will retain their value.